Ha-Duong-88/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.

-There is a title, and there are multiple sections (2 pt) Each section has a heading and subheading (2 pt)
-Links to images are working, and code is formatted and displayed correctly (2 pt).

 # Project Overview
 Using a credit card credit dataset from LendingClub, a peer-to-peer lending services company, the objective of this project was to assess the credit worthiness of applicants by applying machine learning to credit card risk analysis.
 Since credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans, the scope of the project entailed employing different techniques to train and evaluate models with unbalanced classes using the imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.